The Miracle Worker (2000 film)

-The Miracle Worker is a 2000 American made-for-television biographical film based on the 1959 play of the same title by William Gibson, which originated as a 1957 broadcast of the television anthology series Playhouse 90.
+The Miracle Worker is a 2000 American made-for-television biographical film based on the 1959 play of the same title by William Gibson.
+Directed by Nadia Tass and written by Monte Merrick, the film is based on the life of Helen Keller and Anne Sullivan’s struggles to teach her.
+Starring Hallie Kate Eisenberg as Keller and Alison Elliott as Sullivan, the film premiered on ABC as part of The Wonderful World of Disney on November 12, 2000.

 Gibson's original source material was The Story of My Life, the 1903 autobiography of Helen Keller.
 The play was adapted for the screen twice before, in 1962 and 1979.
-The film is based on the life of Helen Keller and Anne Sullivan's struggles to teach her.
-The film premiered on ABC as part of The Wonderful World of Disney on November 12, 2000.